columbia/xray/3-use-cases.md

 we've seen big-store clothing ads targeting pregnancy; and we've seen used car ads that correlate strongly with the presence of the debt keyword in a user's inbox.

-This page shows some example interesting associations and some high-level implications we draw from them.
+This page shows some example associations and some high-level implications we draw from them.
 Our purpose is to illustrate through examples the great potential inherent in the targeting data XRay is gathering.
 Thorough studies of the data are among our future plans.
 We are making the